 1993 Time magazine puts Eddie Vedder on the cover with the headline "All The Rage."
 Both Vedder and Kurt Cobain refused to speak with the magazine for the story, but they run it anyway in an attempt to explain why young people are listening to such angry music.More

-1985 The first rap movie, Krush Groove, is released in American theaters.
+1985 One of the first rap movies, Krush Groove, is released in American theaters.
 Featuring Run-DMC, New Edition and Sheila E., the film is based on the life story of Russell Simmons, co-founder of the hip-hop label Def Jam.

 1977 Elton John appears on The Muppet Show, where he performs "Crocodile Rock," "Goodbye Yellow Brick Road," and "Don't Go Breaking My Heart."
 Elton is one of the inspirations for Dr. Teeth of the Muppets' house band, The Electric Mayhem.